comp129/comp55/docs/labs/67-Sequence.md

 Sequence diagrams help visualize how objects interact in a system over time.
 Helping us by giving a better undertsanding of the flow between messages and objects.
 This is proven to be useful in desigining, debugging, or documenting complex systems.
-By creating sequence diagrams, you can
+By creating sequence diagrams, you can:

 - Visualize the order of interactions between objects.
 - Identify potential issues in the flow of messages.